wankdanker/node-object-mask/README.md

 mask(sourceObject, maskObject, allow);

 * _sourceObject_ - the object to copy
-* _maskObject_ - the object which defines properties to copy
+* _maskObject_ - the object or array which defines properties to copy
+	* if the _maskObject_ is an array then it is assumed that the _sourceObject_ will be a flat object and the values of the array will be used as the propery names to mask
 * _allow_ - optional - true/false use allow mode (default is deny)

 example